edwardjing1998/aws-spring-boot-api/README.md

           // Use setClientPage to update the map onClick={() => setClientPage(page + 1)}
           // Disable next if we are on the last page (0-indexed comparison)
-          // Fix: Allow moving next if current page is full, even if totalCount says we are done (handles stale totalCount) disabled={
+          // Fix: Allow moving next if current page is full (length == PAGE_SIZE),
+          // even if totalCount says we are done (handles stale totalCount from parent) disabled={
              totalCount !== undefined
                ? (page >= pageCount - 1 && reports.length < PAGE_SIZE)